What to expect from an advisor.

 Behavior that can work against the client is behavior that is likely NOT to lose the business of a client.
 A manager may be excessively risk averse and liquid by not allowing enough risk therefore resulting in lower returns.
 By simply matching the market or not straying far from a benchmark, a manager can reduce the risk of significantly underperforming and getting fired.
 This behavior can occur typically when an advisor has performed well in the recent past.
 An analogy can be drawn to a football team with a large lead near the end of a game.
 They play a "prevent defense" which prevents big plays but allows short and medium gains that will run the clock out.
 Likewise a manager is unlikely to be fired for slight underperformance, therefore taking few risks may reduce the likelihood of losing an account in some cases.

 In contrast, a manager that has significantly underperformed may also exhibit behavior that is not in the clients best interest.
 What does a quarterback do when he's trailing at the end of a game and his back is against the wall.
 He throws the bomb.
 Similarly, managers that have underperformed will be tempted to take additional risk in an effort to catch up.
 A manager on the verge of getting fired may take larger risks since he/she is likely to get fired anyway.
 Throwing the bomb may be his last chance to keep a client.
-See this abstract - Of Tournaments and Temptations - an interesting Journal of Finance article that discusses mutual fund fees and how fund managers act depending on their performance.
+See Of Tournaments and Temptations, an interesting Journal of Finance article that discussed mutual fund fees and how fund managers act depending on their performance."There are no requirements for managing billions of dollars, but before somebody can trim your sideburns, he or she has to pass some sort of test.
+Given the record of the average fund manager over the last decade, maybe it should be the other way around."